British Expeditionary Force order of battle (1914): Unit strengths

 A cavalry regiment contained three squadrons and was provided with two machine-guns.
 An infantry battalion contained four companies and two machine-guns.

 A Royal Horse Artillery battery contained six 13-pounder guns, whilst a Royal Field Artillery battery contained six 18-pounder guns, or six 4.5-inch howitzers.
-A heavy battery of the Royal Garrison Artillery contained four 60 pounder guns.
+A heavy battery of the Royal Garrison Artillery contained four 60 pounder guns and a siege battery contained four 6-inch 30 cwt. howitzers.
 Each battery had two ammunition wagons per gun, and each artillery brigade contained its own ammunition column.

 Each division received an anti-aircraft detachment of 1-pounder pom-pom guns in September, attached to the divisional artillery.

 The Cavalry Division had a total of 12 cavalry regiments in four brigades, and each infantry division had 12 battalions in three brigades.
 The strength of the Cavalry Division (not counting 5th Cavalry Brigade) came to 9,269 all ranks, with 9,815 horses, 24 13-pounder guns and 24 machine-guns.
 The strength of each infantry division came to 18,073 all ranks, with 5,592 horses, 76 guns and 24 machine-guns.